Model Specific Issues

 Drivers and Related Parts

-The front set of drivers must be correctly quartered and positioned so the side rods won't disengage from the crankpins.
+The front set of drivers must be correctly quartered and positioned so that the side rods won't disengage from the crankpins.
 If this happens the locomotive will come to an abrupt halt and the side rods can be bent.
 In fact, I have one 0-8-0 I got from an auction (it actually was included at no extra cost when I bought a bunch of E8s) that was like brand new except the seller said it wouldn't run.
 The left side rod had disengaged and was bent.
-I found the drivers not quartered so when one side was aligned correctly, the other side wasn't.
-I re-quartered the drivers and straightened the side rod and now it is a great runner.
+I found that the drivers weren't quartered so when one side was aligned correctly, the other side wasn't.
+I re-quartered the drivers and now it is a great runner.

 Back to the top